jaredwolff/freebsd-nomad-consul-traefik-digitalocean/Readme.md

 # Consul and Nomad on FreeBSD using Ansible + Terraform

+**Before we start:** this was an experiment to see what it would take to get Nomad + Consul running in a sane way using FreeBSD Jails.
+The Vagrant setup provisions and starts the Consul and Nomad.
+Beyond that nothing is tested.

+---

 This project installs a FreeBSD based Nomad cluster on Digital Ocean.

 It uses Terraform to set up the infrastructure.
 Then finishes the server configuration